|

 Re-certification is essential to maintain a credible and meaningful certification.
 This is especially true in a continuously changing field such as information management.
 Each CIMP certificate expires three years from the date on which it is issued.
 Re-certification requires only that you demonstrate a meaningful level of continued activity - work, study, and learning - in the field.
 You can satisfy this requirement in a variety of ways including:

-- 24 months of verifiable work experience related to the area of certification.
+• 18 months of verifiable work experience related to the area of certification.
+You may count a job as long as at least 50% of your duties are eligible.

-- Any combination of the above that collectively meets 100% of the requirement; for example 12 months of work experience (50%) combined with 45 hours of continuing professional education (50%).
+• Any combination of the above that collectively meets 100% of the requirement.